kennytanggg/THRUX/source/userguide/definingarchitecturalelements/archelements/index-arch-elements.rst

 Load Allocation
 ---------------

 Load Allocations are used to supplement the Architectural Packages.
+In addition to floor or room power densities, power can be allocated to specific floors.

 A designer may want to account for a load which only occurs on floors of a specific Space Type.
 For example, if a designer wanted to account for a 20 HP motor on every Office Floor, they would need to create a new Load Allocation.
 Then, they would filter that Allocation by the Floor Space Type, and add it to an Architectural Package.